carpentries-incubator/twitter-with-twarc/_episodes/04-twitter-api.md

 ## The Twitter v.2 API

 The Twitter API is what allows us to collect tweets.
-Twitter also keeps track of who is getting this data, and monitors data use--hence all that rigamarole to the the API credentials.
+Twitter also keeps track of who is getting this data, and which is why there is an application tied to their API access.

-We don't just go copy data out of Twitter's archive.
-We don't want that anyway.
-We want realtime access to what is happening on Twitter, and we want to request only the information we need.
+One of the ways to utilize the API access is to collect tweets and request only the information we need.

 Recall that API is an acronym for Application Programming Interface.
-Typically, people are building Tweeting robots (such as seismographs or weather forecasts) or looking to deliver content on behalf of a commercial brand (or malicious actors--hence all the rigamarole to get the API keys).
+APIs allow the development of bots that generate tweets.
+Some examples include seismographs, weather forecasts, or delivering content on behalf of a commercial brand.
 Those same API features allow us to do our research.

 Compared to
 v1, the most recent version of the Twitter API (v2) includes additional levels of access, more features, and faster onboarding for developers and academic researchers.

 The Twitter API comes along with all sorts of rules and regulations: how to submit requests, how many requests you can make in an hour, how many Tweets you can download in a month.

 That last policy is something we should highlight.
 The level of API access you have is limited to 500,000 Tweets per month.
 For that reason, while we collect Tweets during this workshop, let's get in the habit of limiting ourselves to 500 Tweets.
 This is a ballpark so don't be surprised if there are more or less.

 ~~~
 !twarc2 timeline --limit 500 UCSBLibrary > 'raw_data/ucsblib_timeline.jsonl'